s-k-d/Learn_Git/README.md

 ## Interested Students

-- Name:
+- Name: Manjot Singh
-- Roll No.:
+- Roll No.: 2019010052211
-- Interests:
+- Interests: wanted to learn about coding